ddnb/career-engineers/.github/ISSUE_TEMPLATE/DEFAULT.md

 ---
-name: NEW JOB (Default)
+name: Submit New Job (English)
-about: New job posting template
+about: New job posting template in English
 title: "[Company Name] - [Job Title] - [Location] - [Job Type]"
 labels: "new"
 assignees: ''